Duck Butter

-Duck Butter is a 2018 American independent film directed by Miguel Arteta, from a screenplay by Arteta and Alia Shawkat.
+Duck Butter is a 2018 American independent comedy film directed by Miguel Arteta, from a screenplay by Arteta and Alia Shawkat.
 It stars Shawkat, Laia Costa, Mae Whitman, Hong Chau and Kate Berlant.

 It had its world premiere at the Tribeca Film Festival on April 20, 2018.
 It was released on April 27, 2018, by The Orchard.

 Plot summary

 Nima is an actor beginning work on her first major film, directed by Mark and Jay.
 She struggles to connect with the material, and has a conversation about it with Mark and Jay, who imply that it is due to a lack of vulnerability on her part.
 After taking a friend to a date at a gay bar, Nima meets Sergio, an esoteric girl who performs a song at the bar.
 After going home with Sergio and her friends, the two have sex.
 While discussing relationships, Sergio proposes the idea of spending 24 hours with a person - including having sex once per hour - in order to 'fast forward' a relationship and get to know a person as quickly as possible.
 Nima is uncomfortable and declines, but continues to be intrigued by the idea the next day after the freedom she felt with Sergio.

 Nima receives a call that she has been replaced on the movie.
 That evening, she spontaneously decides to return to Sergio's house and take her up on her offer.
 Sergio is reticent, but decides to go through with it after Nima promises not to leave.
 Over the course of the evening, the two create art, have sex, and discuss their feelings on life, sex, and previous relationships with both men and women.
 Sergio is more adventurous and unburdened by societal pressures, while Nima struggles with her insecurities.
 At different points throughout the night she feels excited by Sergio's free spiritedness, but frustrated by her aggressive frankness, both conversationally and sexually.